pypa/pipenv/README.rst

       --where          Output project home information.
       --venv           Output virtualenv information.
       --py             Output Python interpreter information.
+      --envs           Output Environment Variable options.
       --rm             Remove the virtualenv.
       --bare           Minimal output.
+      --completion     Output completion (to be eval'd).
+      --man            Display manpage.
       --three / --two  Use Python 3/2 when creating virtualenv.
       --python TEXT    Specify which version of Python virtualenv should use.
-      -h, --help       Show this message then exit.
+      --site-packages  Enable site-packages for the virtualenv.
       --jumbotron      An easter egg, effectively.
       --version        Show the version and exit.
+      -h, --help       Show this message and exit.

     Usage Examples:
-       Create a new project using Python 3:
-       $ pipenv --three

        Create a new project using Python 3.6, specifically:
        $ pipenv --python 3.6

        Install all dependencies for a project (including dev):
        $ pipenv install --dev

-       Create a lockfile:
+       Create a lockfile containing pre-releases:
-       $ pipenv lock
+       $ pipenv lock --pre

        Show a graph of your installed dependencies:
        $ pipenv graph

+       Check your installed dependencies for security vulnerabilties:
+       $ pipenv check

+       Install a local setup.py into your virtual environment/Pipfile:
+       $ pipenv install -e .

     Commands:
       check      Checks for security vulnerabilities and...
       graph      Displays currently–installed dependency graph...
       install    Installs provided packages and adds them to... lock       Generates Pipfile.lock.
-      run        Spawns a command installed into the... shell      Spawns a shell within the virtualenv. uninstall  Un-installs a provided package and removes it... update     Uninstalls all packages, and re-installs...
+      open       View a given module in your editor. run        Spawns a command installed into the... shell      Spawns a shell within the virtualenv. uninstall  Un-installs a provided package and removes it... update     Uninstalls all packages, and re-installs...

 Locate the project::